 How To Get To Lake Tahoe

-Lake Tahoe is just a 3.5 hour drive from San Francisco and 7.5 hour drive from Los Angeles.
+Lake Tahoe is an ideal destination because it is easily accessible by car from everywhere in California.
+Tahoe is just a 3.5 hour drive from San Francisco and 7.5 hour drive from Los Angeles.

 If you opt to fly you can fly into the nearby Reno-Tahoe International Airport (RNO) and rent a car at the airport.
 From the Reno Airport it is an easy 45 minute drive to Truckee, a 50 minute drive to Incline Village, a 1 hour drive to Tahoe City and a 1 hour drive to Carnelian Bay.